 Becoming as Altar Server is often one of the first opportunities for young people to become a part of the parish community by assisting the presider at all liturgies.
 Children in fourth grade and up that have received First Communion are encouraged to become a part of this ministry.

 We are also welcoming adults to the role of altar server.
-Adults will be scheduled at the weekend liturgies and will also be called
+Adults will be scheduled at the weekend liturgies and will also be called upon for funerals.

 Training is held twice a year and a handbook is provided.
 Contact MaryAnn Dulay at the parish office for further details.